AlbaAlvaro/Analysis-shark-attacks/README.md

 First of all, I examined the data related to the previous observations, and then I revised each column to see if the data should be cleaned.

+I started with the Year column where I wanted to replace the values that were 0 with the values from the Data column on those rows.
+Finally, I decided not to replace them because if I did it I could not work with this column afterwards in the hypothesis.

-I started with the Case Number columns, as there were three columns with a similar name I checked whether the columns contained the same information and as they were not equal I revised ho many entries were different from the other columns in each of them.
+Then, I revised the Case Number columns, as there were three columns with a similar name I checked whether the columns contained the same information and as they were not equal I revised ho many entries were different from the other columns in each of them.
 As a result, I found that there were few entries that were different in between these columns so I deleted the columns "Case Number.1" and "Case Number.2".

 Next, I checked the columns "href" and "href formula" to see if they had the same information or if there were only a few entries different in between the two.
 As I found this to be true, I deleted the column href formula in order not to have duplicates.

 Moreover, I revised the columns and rows with null information.
-I noticed that the two columns called "Unnamed" had most of their values null so I erased this two columns as they do not give significant information.
+I noticed that the two columns called "Unnamed" had most of their values null so I erased this two columns as they do not give significant information as well as the columns "Time" and "Age".
 The rows that had all null entries were also eliminated.

 Then, I took a look at the column "Type" and I observed that there were three names that stand for the same type of attack, so I merged all in one name.